elmtree-askmo/cloudcannon-app/content/learn/economics/how-does-bargaining-impact-consumer-surplus-in-economic-transactions.md

 url: /learn/economics/questions/how-does-bargaining-impact-consumer-surplus-in-economic-transactions
 score: -1.0
 related_article1:
-    id: 169894
+    id: 169886
-    title: What are the economic consequences of tariffs on global trade, particularly between the US and China?
+    title: >-
+        What role does consumer surplus play in online bargaining platforms like eBay?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-economic-consequences-of-tariffs-on-global-trade-particularly-between-the-us-and-china
+    url: /learn/economics/questions/what-role-does-consumer-surplus-play-in-online-bargaining-platforms-like-ebay
 related_article2:
-    id: 169884
+    id: 169902
-    title: What are the key cultural differences in bargaining practices across different countries?
+    title: >-
+        How do major economies influence global economic power dynamics and strategies?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-key-cultural-differences-in-bargaining-practices-across-different-countries
+    url: /learn/economics/questions/how-do-major-economies-influence-global-economic-power-dynamics-and-strategies
 related_article3:
-    id: 169891
+    id: 169899
+    title: >-
-    title: What is the role of consumer and producer interaction in value assignment in economics?
+        What is the role of central banks in determining interest rates and their impact on the economy?
     subject: Economics
-    url: /learn/economics/questions/what-is-the-role-of-consumer-and-producer-interaction-in-value-assignment-in-economics
+    url: /learn/economics/questions/what-is-the-role-of-central-banks-in-determining-interest-rates-and-their-impact-on-the-economy
 related_article4:
-    id: 169889
+    id: 169901
-    title: How do tariffs influence international trade and economic relationships?
+    title: >-
+        What are the economic consequences of tariffs on US-Canada trade dynamics?
     subject: Economics
-    url: /learn/economics/questions/how-do-tariffs-influence-international-trade-and-economic-relationships
+    url: /learn/economics/questions/what-are-the-economic-consequences-of-tariffs-on-uscanada-trade-dynamics
 related_article5:
-    id: 169884
+    id: 169886
-    title: What are the key cultural differences in bargaining practices across different countries?
+    title: >-
+        What role does consumer surplus play in online bargaining platforms like eBay?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-key-cultural-differences-in-bargaining-practices-across-different-countries
+    url: /learn/economics/questions/what-role-does-consumer-surplus-play-in-online-bargaining-platforms-like-ebay
 ---

 &nbsp;